2022 Sparks 300

 The 2022 Sparks 300 was the 28th stock car race of the 2022 NASCAR Xfinity Series, the second race of the Round of 12, and the 3rd iteration of the event.
 The race was held on Saturday, October 1, 2022, in Lincoln, Alabama at Talladega Superspeedway, a 2.66 mi permanent tri-oval shaped superspeedway.
-The race took the scheduled 113 laps to complete.
+The race took the scheduled 113 laps to complete,as the race was rather clean.
 In a close finish, A. J. Allmendinger, driving for Kaulig Racing, would hold off Sam Mayer on the final lap to earn his 14th career NASCAR Xfinity Series win, along with his fourth of the season.
 Allmendinger would beat Mayer by 0.015 of a second.
 He would also earn a spot in the next round of the playoffs.
 Austin Hill dominated the majority of the race, leading 60 laps and winning both stages.
 To fill out the podium, Landon Cassill, driving for Kaulig Racing, would finish in 3rd, respectively.